danielflower/multi-module-maven-release-plugin/src/site/markdown/index.md

 * Git should not need to be installed on the system.

-The plugin works with the idea that a software module has two types of versions: the "business version" and the "release number".
-The business version is used for semantic versioning, and may be something like "1.0", "1.1", etc.
+The plugin works with the idea that a software module has two types of versions: the "business version" and the "build number".
+The business version is used for semantic versioning, and may be something like "1.0", "1.1.0", etc.
 During development, the version in the pom is the business version with `-SNAPSHOT` appended.
-During a release, module version becomes `business-version.release-number` and this is what the repo is tagged with, and this is what the pom version becomes in the deployed artifact (however this version is not committed as a change to your pom).
+During a release, module version becomes `business-version.build-number` and this is what the repo is tagged with, and this is what the pom version becomes in the deployed artifact (however this version is not committed as a change to your pom).

 Using a number that increments on each release - like your CI server's build number for example - is highly recommended